Proxy voting guidelines

 On occasion, a portfolio manager may abstain from voting a proxy or a specific proxy item when he or she concludes that the potential benefit of voting the proxy of that issuer is outweighed by the cost of voting the proxy.

 All documentation and proxy voting records will be submitted to 1832’s Portfolio Administrator of Proxy Voting (the "Portfolio Administrator") for filing and record-keeping.

 Role of Portfolio Administrator

-Under continuous oversight of the Manager of Portfolio Administration, the Portfolio Administrator is responsible for monitoring receipt of all proxies for securities for which 1832 has voting responsibility on behalf of a Fund.
-The Manager of Portfolio Administration is responsible for ensuring that the Portfolio Administrator votes the Funds' proxies in accordance with 1832's established instructions.
-If a Fund participates in a securities lending program, the Portfolio Administrator will work with the custodian, on a best efforts basis, to recall securities before the appropriate date so that the proxies can be voted.
+Under oversight of the Manager of Portfolio Administration, the Portfolio Administrator is responsible for monitoring receipt of all proxies for securities for which 1832 has voting responsibility on behalf of a Portfolio.
+The Manager of Portfolio Administration is responsible for ensuring that the Portfolio Administrator votes the Portfolios’ proxies in accordance with 1832’s established instructions.
+If a Portfolio participates in a securities lending program, the Portfolio Administrator will work with the custodian, on a best-efforts basis, to recall securities before the appropriate date so that the proxies can be voted.